 Equity– oriented hybrid funds allocate more than 65% of the total fund in equity and rest in debt instruments and money market securities.
 This way the funds gain higher returns and less risk at the same time.
-These funds are also known as aggressive hybrid funds
+Equity hybrid funds are also known as aggressive hybrid mutual funds.

-Debt oriented- hybrid funds allocate more than 65% of the total fund in fixed income debt instruments, money market instruments like corporate bonds, government securities, treasury bonds, etc. the rest of the fund is allocated to equity i.e. shares and stocks of companies.
-Soe portion is also invested in cash and cash equivalents to maintain liquidity.
-These funds are also known as conservative hybrid funds
+Debt oriented- hybrid funds allocate more than 65% of the total fund in fixed income debt instruments.
+Such as money market instruments like corporate bonds, government securities, treasury bonds, etc. The rest of the funds in equity i.e. shares and stocks of companies.
+Some portion is also invested in cash and cash equivalents to maintain liquidity.
+These funds are also known as conservative hybrid funds.

 These funds buy and sell the shares and stocks at the same time.
 Stocks are bought at a lower price from the cash market and sold in the future market at a higher price.
 The difference becomes profit.
-Arbitrage funds are relatively safer than equity-oriented funds.
+Arbitrage funds are relatively safer than equity hybrid funds.